MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 	 	"sku_sales_100k.SKU = models.SKU")

 For scoring, we do not need all rows for a given model to fit in one read.
-As long as we compute in-database, all of the data in each chunk will belong to the same SKU.
+As long as we compute in-database, all of the data in each chunk belongs to the same SKU.

 	inDataSource <- RxTeradata(sqlQuery = predictQuery,
 		connectionString = tdConnString,
 		tableOpClause = partitionClause, rowsPerRead = 10000)

-We also need to setup our new output data source:
+We also need to set up our new output data source:

 	scoresDataSource = RxTeradata(table = "scores",
     	connectionString = tdConnString)